ggrossetie/asciidoctor-web-pdf/README.md

 Dropping the `-g` flag installs the package under the `node_modules` folder in the current directory.

-Verify that the `asciidoctor-pdf` command is available by running `$(npm bin)/asciidoctor-pdf --version`.
+Verify that the `asciidoctor-web-pdf` command is available by running `$(npm bin)/asciidoctor-web-pdf --version`.

 ## Getting started

 Asciidoctor Web PDF provides a standard document layout.
 To convert an AsciiDoc document using this layout, open a terminal and type:

-    $ asciidoctor-pdf document.adoc
+    $ asciidoctor-web-pdf document.adoc

 **IMPORTANT:** Asciidoctor Web PDF relies on Puppeteer to generate a PDF from a Web page.
 If you get the following error, make sure that [all the necessary dependencies are installed](https://github.com/puppeteer/puppeteer/blob/master/docs/troubleshooting.md).